Learning outcomes & discipline specific guidance

 - Photography 2: Documentary Fact and Fiction (PH5DFF) - also includes Photography 2: Documentary (PH5DOC)

-- Photography 2: Digital Image & Culture (PH5DIC)
+- Photography 2: Digital Image and Culture (PH5DIC)

 - Photography 3: Body of Work (PH6BOW)